HeatXD/quad-trivia/README.md

 # Quad Trivia

-A Spring Boot WebFlux trivia game that fetches questions from [OpenTDB](https://opentdb.com). a running example can be found at http://trivia.heatxd.dev
+A Spring Boot WebFlux trivia game that fetches questions from [OpenTDB](https://opentdb.com).

+A running example can be found at http://trivia.heatxd.dev

 ## Requirements
 - Java 21+